-The assessment covers the five phenylmercury compounds phenylmercury acetate, propionate, -octanoate, -2-ethylhexanoate and -neodecanoate.
+The assessment covers the five phenyl mercury compounds phenylmercury acetate, -propionate, -octanoate, -2-ethylhexanoate and -neodecanoate.
 The identified use in the EU + EFTA of the five phenylmercury compounds today is the use as a catalyst in the production of polyurethane.
-Most information is available for phenylmercury acetate, however, quantum chemical calculations (Tang and Nielsen, 2010; see appendix 12) showed that the five phenylmercury compounds have a similar fate and hazard profile.
-These calculations revealed that once the phenylmercury carboxylates are released into the environment and come in contact with water, all five compounds are immediately transformed to a common intermediate (phenylmercury hydroxide) that can be further degraded to inorganic mercury.
-Furthermore, atmospheric lifetimes of all phenylmercury carboxylates are expected to be very similar.
-All five phenylmercury compounds are degraded to inorganic mercury and elemental mercury, which can be transformed to methylmercury.
+Most information is available for phenylmercury acetate, however, it is assumed that the five phenylmercury compounds have a similar fate and hazard profile.
+Phenylmercury acetate is degraded in the environment to give hazardous degradation products, i.e. inorganic mercury and elemental mercury, which can be transformed to methylmercury.
 Due to structural similarity, grouping of the five compounds seems justified.
 Further, the similar chemical properties of the five phenylmercury compounds trigger for their similar technical function as catalyst in the polyurethane production, as evidenced by their historic, current or potential use for this purpose.
-To avoid easy substitution by each other the group of phenylmercury acetate, propionate, -octanoate, -2-ethylhexanoate and -neodecanoate is proposed to be restricted.
+To avoid easy substitution by each other the group of phenylmercury acetate, -propionate, octanoate, -2-ethylhexanoate and -neodecanoate is proposed to be restricted.